dmlc/dgl/python/dgl/model_zoo/chem/README.md

 are also two accompanying review papers that are well written [4], [5].

 ### Models
-- **Deep Generative Models of Graphs (DGMG)**: A very general framework for graph distribution learning by progressively adding atoms and bonds.
+- **Deep Generative Models of Graphs (DGMG)** [7]: A very general framework for graph distribution learning by progressively adding atoms and bonds.

 ## References